BrightChamps Logo

 • Grouping method

-1 in Roman Numerals by Expansion Method
+1 in Roman Numeral by Expansion Method

 This method includes parting down numbers based on their place values like thousands, hundreds tens and ones respectively.
 Every place value is expressed in terms of roman numerals.